On the FAA Reauthorization Act of 2018

 On October the 5th, 2018, President Trump signed into law the FAA Reauthorization Act of 2018.
 This bill marks an important moment in history as it gives law enforcement and certain government agencies the authority and clarity around removing threatening drones that we in the airspace safety industry have been pushing for.

 New key provisions include: ‘‘Preventing Emerging Threats Act of 2018’’ (previously S. 2836) which gives the Department of Homeland Security and the Department of Justice authority to counter drones that pose a credible threat to covered facilities or assets.

-Among the covered facilities (sports arenas, concert halls, power plants, energy facilities and more), are what the bill describes as missions associated with things like Border Patrol, mass gatherings, and security around emergency services, such as forest fire containment and the like.
+Among the covered facilities sports arenas, concert halls, and power plants are what the bill describes as missions associated with things like border patrol, mass gatherings, and security around emergency services, such as forest fire containment and the like.